 - Careers in Teaching, Journalism, Publishing, Heritage or Law.

 - Classical Civilisation students at Seevic College have frequently progressed to studying the subject at university.
 For others, the subject formed a very valuable part of the package for entry to study other subjects at degree level (it is considered by universities, including University of Cambridge, to be an academic A-Level).

 - Classics student Lea Fountain went straight from Seevic College to a post as a successful investigative journalist.
 She said: “Classical Civilisation made me stand out at the interview – it proved that I was interested in unusual things.”

 Average point score of 5.3, calculated from all GCSE subjects.
 Your point score MUST include at least five GCSEs at Grade C/4 or above - including English Language or Maths.

 If your English Language is a D/3, your Maths must be at least a C/4 and vice versa.

 Specific Entry Requirements

 - Grade C/4 or above in GCSE English Literature

-- Grade C/5 in English Language.
+- Grade C/5 or above in English Language.